RubaMohmand/Certura_Internship/Certura_Internship/Task 2/README.md

 # Transfer-Learning-with-MobileNetV2-for-Cats-vs-Dogs-Image-Classification
-This project is an image classification project based on a transfer learning approach using with MobileNetV2 architecture.
+This project is an image classification project based on a transfer learning approach using MobileNetV2 architecture.

-Finally, this project demonstrates the power of transfer learning; in fact, we achieved a model **accuracy of 98.27%** using only **50% of the train dataset**.
+Finally, this project demonstrates the power of transfer learning; in fact, we achieved a model **accuracy of 98.27%** using only **50% of the training dataset**.

-You can find a link provided by microsoft to the dataset used in ths project [here](https://www.microsoft.com/en-us/download/details.aspx?id=54765) .
+You can find a link provided by Microsoft to the dataset used in this project [here](https://www.microsoft.com/en-us/download/details.aspx?id=54765).